Prescriptions

 Ordering repeat prescriptions

-• bring your prescription form to the surgery, Monday to Friday from 8am to 6pm.
-Please leave this in the designated prescriptions box in the surgery.
+• Bring your prescription form to the surgery (Monday to Friday, 8am to 6pm).
+Put it in the prescriptions box.

-• Register for Pharmacy2U (leaflets are available at the surgery for further details on this service)
+• Sign up for Pharmacy2U (leaflets are available at the surgery).

 Urgent prescription request

-The surgery no longer issues urgent prescription requests.
+The surgery no longer handles urgent prescription requests.

 Collecting your prescription